lanceman2/quickstream/README.md

 Run ./bootstrap

 That will download some files.
-No other build step with download files like this.
+No other build step will download files like this.

 ### ./configure